 We are not aware of any academic requirements for this programme.

-- BTEC Extended Diploma in Animal Management/Applied Science*: Distinction, Distinction, Merit.
+BTEC Extended Diploma in Animal Management/Applied Science*: Distinction, Distinction, Merit or equivalent.

 Make sure you meet all requirementsVisit official programme website